hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 ![](/img/wod-blogserie3-create.png "backend server CREATE workflow")

 0- The procmail api: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As any API, it uses verbs to performs actions.
-In our case, we leverage **CREATE, CLEANUP, RESET and PURGE**.
+In our case, we leverage **CREATE**, **CLEANUP**, **RESET** and **PURGE**.

-If you need more info on procmail usage, check the following \[page](https://wiki.archlinux.org/title/Procmail>).
+If you need more info on procmail usage, check the following [page] (https://wiki.archlinux.org/title/Procmail>).

 T﻿ake a look at the  following template of the `.procmailrc` file that will be expanded at setup time.